Why we ask questions

 WHAT WE ASK ABOUT

-Banks are obliged by law to identify their customers and to acquire good knowledge of the purpose for different transactions.
-In addition we need to have sufficient information about the origin of money.
+Banks are obliged by the Act on Money Laundering and Terrorist Financing to identify their customers and to acquire good knowledge of the purpose for different transactions.
+In addition, we need to have sufficient information about the origin of money.

-When we are gathering information about the origin of money, we might need to acquire in addition to a statement in writing, documents such as contract of sale and estate inventory.
+When we are gathering information about the origin of money, we might need to acquire in addition to a statement in writing, documents such as contract of sale, receipts and estate inventory.

 By handing these acquired documents to us, you are helping us to prevent and to fight criminal activity.
 You will also help society at large.